SAP-samples/btp-kickstart-your-journey-with-architecture/README.md

 <br/>

 > [!NOTE]
-> Before we dive deep into the architecture itself, we must understand Joule, Joule Studio, and Joule Skills.
+> Before we dive deep into the architecture itself, we must understand Joule, Joule Studio, and Joule Skills. - **1 slide for each Joule, Joule Studio, and Joule Skills** (Victor) [Note transition content below to slides]

 ### Joule